SchulzLab/STARE/docs/Main.rst

 .. csv-table::
    :header: "Flag", "Description"
-   :widths: 18, 50
+   :widths: 18, 40

    -b / --bed_file, Bed-file containing your candidate regions.
 Headers are allowed if they start with #.
    -g / --genome, Genome fasta file in RefSeq format.
    -p / --psem **or** -s / --pscm, Either one of the provided PSEMs (Position Specific Energy Matrix) or an own PSCM (Position Specific Count Matrix) in transfac format which will then be automatically converted to PSEM.
 If you give a PSCM you can optionally also add the GC-content with the -y flag as described below.
-For details see *LINK TO SECTION*
+For details see `PSEMs and PSCMs <https://stare.readthedocs.io/en/latest/PSEMs_and_PSCMs.html>`_.
    -a / --annotation, Gene annotation file in gtf-format.
    -o / --output, Name of the output folder.
 The folder will be created and can't already exists to prevent overwriting of files.
 All output files will have the folder name as prefix.